 How KitOps Is Used π οΈ β

 KitOps is the market's only open source, standards-based packaging and versioning system designed for AI/ML projects.
-Using the OCI standard allows KitOps to be painlessly adopted by any organization using containers and enterprise registries today.
+Using the OCI standard allows KitOps to be painlessly adopted by any organization using containers and enterprise registries today (see a partial list of compatible tools).

 Level 1: Handoff From Development to Production π€ β